-Roople Unia is a practicing neurologist and fellowship trained in movement disorders and cerebral vascular disorders, and now a yoga teacher too.
+Roople Unia is a practicing neurologist, fellowship trained in movement disorders and cerebral vascular disorders, and Sri Sri Yoga teacher.
 Why?
-Following the recent Sri Sri Yoga Teacher Training we had the opportunity to ask this very question.
+Following her Sri Sri Yoga Teacher Training, we had the opportunity to ask this very question.

 Roople shares her story in her own words…